Philocoder93/deploy-MEAN-app/README.md

 ### Example deploy

-Deploying can be as simple as 2 lines of CLI if you have everything set up properly!
+If everything is set up properly, deploying can be as simple as 2 lines of CLI!
 - `heroku create`
 - `git push heroku master`

-BUT, as we all know, nothing is ever that simple right?
+But, as we all know, nothing is ever that simple right?
 Let's get into it.

-## You Do: Initial Create
+## You Do: Initial Create (5 mins)

 Fork and clone [this](https://github.com/ga-wdi-exercises/whenpresident) down, then **checkout** to the `deploy_starter` branch.